unlistedphenomena/nexuswizz/src/content/contributing/adding-glossary-terms/index.md

 ---
 title: Adding glossary terms
 lang: en
-description: Our criteria for adding new terms to the nexus.org glossary
+description: Our criteria for adding new terms to the xircanet glossary
 ---

 # Adding glossary terms {#contributing-to-ethereumorg-}